 Saturday, September 16, 2006

-Beautiful drawings by artist Russell Arasmith.
+Beautiful space drawings by Russell Arasmith.
 These were used by NASA to illustrate the Apollo 9 Mission.
+The NASA description is given for each illustration below.

 Note: All artwork and images copyright © Russell Arasmith.
 Please do not use images without the permission.